 7. Create a Physical Product or Merchandise

 Launching an e-store is easy peasy these days.
-As blogger you already have a potential audience to market and sell the goodies to.
+As a blogger, you already have a potential audience to market and sell the goodies to.

 All you need is to figure out what exactly do your readers want to purchase.